MikeKwon36/KwonFantasyFootball/readme.md

-# **Android Development Immersive Project 2**
+# **Kwon Fantasy Football**
-## **Title: Fantasy Football Simulator**
+## **Category: Fantasy Football Simulator**
 ## **Developer: Mike Kwon**

 #### Overview

-My second project is a Fantasy Football simulator that allows two users to find and save their favorite football players into their own fantasy rosters, which can then be used to play in a simulated fantasy football game.
+Fantasy Football simulator that allows two users to find and save their favorite football players into their own fantasy rosters, which can then be used to play in a simulated fantasy football game.

 ---